pratyushmore/npm-parrot-minidrone/README.md

 		* drone.rotateLeft
 		* drone.rotateRight
 		* drone.animate (This helps make the drone do flips etc.)
+		* drone.takePicture
 	2. In the case of all actions apart from _drone.animate_, decide how long (in milliseconds) you want the drone to move in the specified direction.
 In the case of _drone.animate_ choose from one of the following flips: "flipFront", "flipBack", "flipLeft", "flipRight".
+In the case of drone.takePicture do not add any other arguments.
+Refer to the example below for a better understanding.
 	3. Add an action to the list by typing: `makeAction(<choice from 1>, <choice from 2>)`
-* Example: If you want to do a front flip, followed by moving to the left for 2000 milliseconds, your **actions** list would look like the following:
+* Example: If you want to do a front flip, then take a picture, followed by moving to the left for 2000 milliseconds, your **actions** list would look like the following:
 ```
-var actions = [makeAction(drone.animate, "flipFront"), makeAction(drone.left, 2000)];
+var actions = [makeAction(drone.animate, "flipFront"), makeAction(drone.takePicture), makeAction(drone.left, 2000)];
 ```